RohithDinakaranWHITEHAT/Incident_Response_Plan/README.md

 # Incident_Response_Plan

-A practical Incident Response Template for the fast food industry.
-Includes step-by-step procedures for handling cyber incidents like order fraud, IoT/OT compromises, ransomware, and DoS attacks.
-Designed for clarity and rapid recovery.
+A comprehensive Incident Response Template (IRT) tailored for fast food industry digital systems.
+This repository provides structured guidelines and recovery procedures for handling cybersecurity incidents such as mobile order fraud, IoT/OT device compromises, ransomware, and denial-of-service attacks.
+Designed for clarity and ease of use, the template helps restaurant teams minimize downtime, protect sensitive data, and maintain business continuity.